sameerkhan75/JournalApp/backend/README_IMAGE_UPLOAD.md

 Images are stored in `./uploads/images` directory and metadata in H2 database.
 File size limit: 10MB
 Supported formats: JPG, JPEG, PNG, GIF, BMP, WebP

+you can share your glimpse of the day here